 Recognizing the impact that the release cycle changes will have with Java developers, IBM will partner with other members of the OpenJDK community to continue to update an OpenJDK Java¬†8 stream with security patches and critical bug fixes.¬†¬†We intend¬†to keep the current LTS version secure and high quality for 4 years.
 This timescale bridges the gap between LTS versions with 1 year to allow for a migration period.¬† IBM has¬†also¬†invested in an open build and test project (AdoptOpenJDK.net) along with many partners and Java leaders to provide community binaries across commonly used¬†platforms of OpenJDK with Hotspot and OpenJDK with Eclipse OpenJ9.¬† These community binaries are tested and ready for developers to download and use¬†in production.

 For those looking for¬†24×7 support or¬†extended support beyond the planned 4 year period¬†and¬†the added assurance of a¬†team of¬†software engineers¬†to investigate their issues, IBM will also be offering a Support and Service Contract for the certified binaries produced at AdoptOpenJDK.net.
-See¬†the IBM Support for Runtimes offering.
+See¬†the new IBM Runtimes for Business offering.

 There have been many changes recently in the Java world; the release cadence is changing and support lifetimes are changing.¬†IBM is committed to working in the OpenJDK, Eclipse OpenJ9, and AdoptOpenJDK communities to ensure that secure, high quality binaries for all LTS Java releases are available freely to¬†Java developers until one year beyond the release of the next LTS version.